SwissBIAS/SwissBIAS.github.io/_pages/members.md

 title: Members
 permalink: /members/
 toc: false

-#layout: category
-#taxonomy: members
-#--- collection is an alternative to the for-loop below,
-#layout: collection
-#collection: members
-#entries_layout: grid # list
-#sort_by: affiliation
-#sort_order: reverse # forward
-#show_excerpts: false # true false
 ---

 Potential new members find all the information to join the society [here](https://swissbias.github.io/#want-to-join-us).

-## Current members
+## Full members
 A click on the marked cities on the map bellow, reveals the institutions and companies at this particular location.
 The popup allows to quickly navigate to the members with a given affiliation.

 <link rel="stylesheet" href="/assets/js/leaflet/leaflet.css"/>